google/docsy/userguide/content/en/docs/Adding content/Shortcodes/index.md

 ### redoc

 The `redoc` shortcode uses the open-source [Redoc](https://github.com/Redocly/redoc) tool to render reference API documentation from an OpenAPI YAML or JSON file.
-This can be hosted anywhere you like, for example in your site's root [`/static` folder](/docs/adding-content/content/#adding-static-content).
+This can be hosted anywhere you like, for example in your site's root [`/static` folder](/docs/adding-content/content/#adding-static-content), but you can use a URL as well, for example:

 ```yaml
 ---